Contrast

 Tuesdays and Thursdays are the best days to market your webinar

-60% of registrations happen between 9AM and 5PM local times.
-17% of registrations between 9AM and 11AM and 16.3% of registrations between 2PM and 4PM.
+75% of registrations happen between 9AM and 5PM local times.
+33% of registrations are between 9AM and 11AM and 21% of registrations between 2PM and 4PM.

 Best time of day to market your webinar

-More than half of all webinar registrations happen in the week before the webinar goes live.
-78.9% of registrations happen in the 2 weeks before the event goes live.
+Almost half of all webinar registrations happen in the week before the webinar goes live.
+77% of registrations happen in the 2 weeks before the event goes live.

 Webinar registrations over time